jimmysjunfors/wordpress-network-recaptcha/README.md

 ### Note

-Script is loaded at wp_authenticate (Before any connection to database is initiated etc.) to reduce server load for login tries with invalid recaptchas, hence the own DIE message, because you can't use wordpress admin login page error without initiating a database connection.
+Script is loaded at wp_authenticate, before any connection to database is initiated etc. to reduce server load for login tries with invalid recaptchas, hence the own DIE message, because you can't use wordpress admin login page error without initiating a database connection.

 ### Fun fact